 The Company has determined that it operates in three identifiable industry segments: (a) security and inspection systems (Security division), (b) medical monitoring and anesthesia systems (Healthcare division) and (c) optoelectronic devices and manufacturing (Optoelectronics and Manufacturing division).
 The Company also has a corporate segment (Corporate) that includes executive compensation and certain other general and administrative expenses; expenses related to stock issuances; and legal and audit and other professional service fees not allocated to product segments.
-Both the Security and Healthcare division primarily supply components and subsystems to original equipment manufacturers, including to the Security and Healthcare divisions.
+Both the Security and Healthcare divisions comprise primarily end-product businesses whereas the businesses of the Optoelectronics and Manufacturing division primarily supply components and subsystems to original equipment manufacturers, including to the Security and Healthcare divisions.
 Sales between divisions are at transfer prices that approximate market values.
 All other accounting policies of the segments are the same as described in Note 1, Summary of Significant Accounting Policies.